ufabdyop/screenlock/doc/screenshots/example.md

 Return to Admin screen and click "Unlock the Screen":
 ![Alt text](5.png)

-Get server response (notice controlled computer is now locked):
+Get server response (notice controlled computer is now unlocked):
 ![Alt text](6.png)

 Same procedure using curl on the command line: